sympy/sympy/doc/src/index.rst

 :ref:`How-to Guides <guides>`
 -------------------------------------------------------

-These are step-by-step intructions on how to do different key developer tasks.
+These are step-by-step instructions on how to do different key developer tasks.
 It details instructions on installing SymPy from source for development.
 The development setup and workflow is also discussed with elaborate details on debugging, building the docs, and general guidelines on writing documentation and docstrings.